5 things to consider when choosing a financial adviser

 Comprehensive personal advice

 Gerry works in risk management and plans to retire in 12 months.
-However, he isn’t sure how his investment property and his wife’s disability pension will affect their Centrelink entitlements.
+However, he isn’t sure how his investment property and his wife’s Disability Support Pension will affect their Centrelink entitlements.

 As Gerry’s needs are more complex, he’ll likely benefit from comprehensive advice.
 He can engage a financial adviser to develop a detailed and personalised financial plan to help him achieve his best possible financial future.